Skip to content ↓

 Current situation;

-• Reading for pleasure is embedded at BHA as a key value.
+• Reading for pleasure is embedded at BHA and we see it as integral to our learning journey.

 • Each pupil has a personal Reading River Journal where they record reading and teachers have a river of dialogue about books being read ensuring progress and challenge;

-• Reading River lesson are held once a fortnight in the library;
+• Reading River lesson are held once a fortnight;

 • We have a visible reading area developed in the foyer for students and to promote reading with our community and visitors;